 Caf Champions League: Mosimane’s Al Ahly through to semi-finals after Raja Casablanca draw

-Pitso Mosimane’s Al Ahly reached the semi-finals of the Caf Champions League after securing a 1-1 draw against Raja Casablanca in their quarter-finals return-leg fixture at Mohammed V Stadium on Friday night.
+Pitso Mosimane’s Al Ahly reached the semi-finals of the Caf Champions League after securing a 1-1 draw against Raja Casablanca in their quarter-final return-leg fixture at Mohammed V Stadium on Friday night.

 The Red Devils had won the first leg meeting 2-1 at WE Al-Ahly Stadium in Cairo six days ago, and as such, they booked their last four slot in the continental competition on a 3-2 aggregate win.